turingschool/backend-curriculum-site/module2/lessons/form_helpers_rails.markdown

         redirect_to "/artists/#{artist.id}"
       else
         # we were unable to save, so show the user the `new` form again
+        # remember to write a test for this !!!
         render :new
       end
     end